Regieoper: Examples

 Willy Decker's 2005 Salzburg production of Giuseppe Verdi's La traviata is a fairly tame example of Regieoper.
 The original story is set in the early 19th century, with opulent sets, and party scenes with both men and women enjoying high society frivolity.
 Although Violetta is aware of her illness and possible impending death, she mainly concerns herself with flaunting high society rules and dreaming of a life of bliss with her lover, Alfredo, in the country.
 Decker has updated the story to modern times with a set consisting of only a blue wall and a sofa, desk, and a chair.
 The chorus is androgynously dressed in tuxedos, rendering them rather dark and menacing.
 The only women are Violetta and her maid.
 The most striking change is the giant clock on a wall with the figure of Violetta's doctor in black hovering at the side of the stage throughout the opera.
 Decker's concept was to change the emphasis from a courtesan trying to find love, to the idea of Death as a constant reminder of our mortality.
-Even with these changes, however, the original intent and flow of the libretto and Verdi's incomparable music remained.
+Even with these changes, however, the original intent and flow of the libretto and Verdi's music remained.

 A somewhat more radical approach to Regieoper can be seen in Philipp Himmelmann's 2004 Berlin production of Verdi's Don Carlo.
 The original plot, which takes place in the mid-1500s, is complicated, weaving elements of personal, political, and theological conflicts, but usually centering on the love conflict between Spain's King Phillip II, his son Don Carlo, and Elizabeth, whom they both desire.
 Since the Spanish Inquisition is an integral part of the plot, a particularly dramatic scene involves an auto-da-fé.
 Himmelmann has updated the action, sets, and costumes, giving it a spare and modern look.
 Most of the action takes place around a dining table against a dark background.
 The director seems to have added elements that are meant to simply shock.
 Princess Eboli's Ladies in Waiting have become secret agents who attach silencers to handguns and point them at the audience.
 During the auto-da-fé scene, nude bodies lie in front of the family table, then are trussed up with rope, hoisted up to the ceiling, and dowsed with gasoline, all while the family goes about their business.
 As the publication "Mostly Opera" says, "The entire concept revolves around Fillipo's dysfunctional family.
 One of the major strengths of this production is the visualization of the division between the private and public lives of this modern royal family, as we observe them in both private and public functions."